Kohala Grown Market

 About Kohala Grown Market

-Who Should Go — and When
+Who Should Go; and When

 Kohala Grown Market is the right stop if you're already in Hawi for the morning and want to pick up locally sourced provisions, grab something to eat, or find out what the North Kohala farming community is actually producing.
-It works leading as a destination for visitors staying along the Kohala Coast who want something grounded in place rather than another resort buffet.
-Weekend mornings are the optimal window: market-style venues like this typically draw the most vendors and freshest stock early in the day, and Hawi's compact main street is at its most walkable before midday heat sets in.
+It works well as a destination for visitors staying along the Kohala Coast who want something grounded in place rather than another resort buffet.
+Weekend mornings are the optimal window: market-style venues like this typically draw the most vendors and freshest stock early in the day, Hawi's compact main street is at its most walkable before midday heat sets in.

 What to Expect on Arrival

-Hawi is a small plantation-era town with a handful of storefronts along Akoni Pule Highway, and Kohala Grown Market sits within that low-key grid.
-The visual register is agricultural and local rather than polished or resort-adjacent: expect displays of produce grown on North Kohala farms, goods from regional producers, and the kind of vendor-to-customer directness that doesn't happen at a grocery chain.
-If you've been once and want to go deeper, ask what's seasonal from the Big Island's upcountry farms — that's where the actual interest lies, not in packaged goods you could find elsewhere.
+Hawi is a small plantation-era town with a handful of storefronts along Akoni Pule Highway, Kohala Grown Market sits within that low-key grid.
+The visual register is agricultural and local rather than polished or resort-adjacent: expect displays of produce grown on North Kohala farms, goods from regional producers, the kind of vendor-to-customer directness that doesn't happen at a grocery chain.
+If you've been once and want to go deeper, ask what's seasonal from the Big Island's upcountry farms; that's where the actual interest lies, not in packaged goods you could find elsewhere.

 On the Drinks and Bar Program

 Specific details on a bar or cocktail program at Kohala Grown Market are not confirmed in available data.
-North Kohala does have local coffee production , Ka'u and Kona growing regions are within reasonable distance , so cold brew or locally roasted coffee is plausible at a venue of this type, but that should be confirmed before you build an itinerary around it.
+North Kohala does have local coffee production, Ka'u and Kona growing regions are within reasonable distance, so cold brew or locally roasted coffee is plausible at a venue of this type, but that should be confirmed before you build an itinerary around it.
 If a dedicated drinks program matters to you, check our full Hawi bars guide before visiting.

 Practical Details

 Reservations: Not applicable for a market-format venue.
 Dress: Casual.
 Budget: Not confirmed; expect market pricing rather than restaurant spend.
-Getting there: 55-3419 Akoni Pule Hwy, Hawi, HI 96720 , accessible by car from the Kohala Coast resorts in under 30 minutes.
-Booking difficulty: Easy , no advance planning needed.
+Getting there: 55-3419 Akoni Pule Hwy, Hawi, HI 96720, accessible by car from the Kohala Coast resorts in under 30 minutes.
+Booking difficulty: Easy, no advance planning needed.

 For more options in the area, see our full Hawi restaurants guide, our full Hawi hotels guide, our full Hawi wineries guide, and our full Hawi experiences guide.
 If you're road-tripping the Big Island and want reference points for what farm-to-table sourcing looks like at the fine-dining end of the spectrum, venues like Single Thread Farm in Healdsburg and Blue Hill at Stone Barns in Tarrytown show how the farm-direct model scales into full tasting menus.
 For Hawaiian regional context, Providence in Los Angeles and Addison in San Diego represent the kind of produce-led fine dining that draws on Pacific ingredients.
 Closer in spirit to the local sourcing ethos: Smyth in Chicago, Frasca Food & Wine in Boulder, and The French Laundry in Napa all treat sourcing as a core part of the value proposition.